bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/01-babel-loader.md

 ???

 There are two common ways to set the options for loaders.
 Most loaders look for a key on the webpack options object as well as query parameters in the "require request".
 It is up to each loader how to consume options from these two providers.
-You will usually define the default options on the webpack condig, and only use the query parameters for overrides.
+You will usually define the default options on the webpack config, and only use the query parameters for overrides.

 ---